Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 ### Generator changes

 * Fixed potential form redirect problem for edit and display pages of entities without unique slugs.
+* Slug support has been extended to utilise tree slug handlers and relative slug handlers (#305).
+Relative slugs will only be used for now if both entities (connected by the corresponding relationship) have sluggable fields.
 * Avoid putting thumb runtime options into query to prevent pager problem.
 * Use named argument for `notifyDisplayHooks` calls.
 * Fixed problems in RSS and Atom templates.